 I have been telling my kids for years about my mom making Aebleskiver (Danish round pancakes) as well as the other Danish crepes (Pandekager) when I was growing up.
 I remember visiting my grandmother (mormor) in Denmark as a kid and having Aebelskiver in Tivoli Gardens.

 So when I opened one of my Christmas gifts this year and found an Aebleskiver pan, I instantly went back to my childhood and couldn't wait to have my kids experience these delightful round pancakes filled with jam and fresh fruit.

 My wife whipped up the following recipe that came with the pan and they were delicious.
 The recipe is for making 40 round pancakes and we decided to cut the recipe in half but what a mistake.
 They went so fast we regretted not making the whole batch.

 The Aebleskiver Pan

 The pan from Williams Sonoma is made of heavy cast-aluminum, has a stay cool cast stainless steel handle and seven deep wells for the pancake batter.
 The Nordic Ware company started making Aebleskiver Pans back in 1950.

 This family owned business from Minnesota joined up with Williams-Sonoma to make this updated version with a nonstick coating to help release the pancakes from the pan.

 I read on the Solvang Restaurant web site (see below) a little history of the pan.
-They say the Aebleskiver pan comes from the Viking days when after a long day of battle, the warriors were hungry.
+They say the Aebleskiver pan comes from the Viking days when the warriors were hungry after a long day of battle.
 They would go back to their viking ships and make a type of pancake using their shields in lieu of pans.